Scatman (Ski-Ba-Bop-Ba-Dop-Bop): Background and release

-Born in El Monte, California, Larkin suffered from a severe stutter by the time he learned to speak which led to an emotionally traumatic childhood.
+Born in El Monte, California, Scatman John (a.k.a.
+John Paul Larkin) stuttered from the time he learned to speak, which led to an emotionally traumatic childhood.
 At age twelve, he began to learn piano and was introduced to the art of scat singing two years later, through records by Ella Fitzgerald and Louis Armstrong, among others.
 Larkin became a professional jazz pianist in the 1970s and 1980s, playing many engagements in jazz clubs around Los Angeles.

 His first known performance on a studio album was in 1981 on the album Animal Sounds by Sam Phipps.
 In 1986, he released the self titled album John Larkin on the Transition label.
 This album was produced by John himself, along with Marcia Larkin.

 To advance his career in 1990, Larkin moved to Berlin, Germany.
 From there, he discovered the appreciative jazz culture and started playing jazz gigs.
 This was when he first decided to take a monumental step away from his insecurities and add singing to his act for the first time.
 His agent Manfred Zähringer from Iceberg Records (Denmark) thought of combining scat singing with modern dance music and hip hop effects.
 Larkin was resistant at first, terrified of being laughed at and criticized once again, but BMG Hamburg was open.
 Larkin was worried that listeners would realise he stuttered, and his wife, Judy, suggested that he talk about it directly in his music.

 Producer Tony Catania then received a VHS from Zähringer.
 On the tape, he observed Larkin playing piano songs from Fitzgerald, Armstrong etc. He told in an interview, "The sound was a little crazy but at the end of this tape, I remember it like yesterday, he starts his scat singing improvisation.
 I was thinking at the moment that this is a great idea.
-I say to his management to bring John Larkin from L.A. to my studio and in this moment, Scatman John was born!!!"
+I say to his management to bring John Larkin from L.A. to my studio and in this moment, Scatman John was born!!!".

 In two days, working with producers Ingo Kays and Catania, the new single, "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" was created.
 Catania added, "Those days, the sounds were always the same, and I was coming up with an old jazz guy that had the talent to scat, something like that would shock the scene.
 I was right, Scatman John was a huge success worldwide."
 After the success of his first single, Larkin adopted the new name and persona of "Scatman" John.

+Some lyrics from the song are reused from "The Misfit", a song from Larkin's 1986 debut album John Larkin.